getamis/draino/README.md

                                  Protect pods with this annotation from eviction.
 May be specified multiple times.
       --ignore-safe-to-evict-annotation
                                  Ignore the "cluster-autoscaler.kubernetes.io/safe-to-evict=false" annotation.
+      --aws-region=AWS-REGION    AWS region to use for AWS ASG instance health status updates.
       --aws-set-unhealthy-on-drain
                                  Set the AWS ASG instance to unhealthy when draining a node.
 Requires the AWS IAM policy "autoscaling:SetInstanceHealth".